-The Chime Checking Account is an excellent choice if you’re hoping to get a mostly fee-free checking account with access to a long list of valuable features including early direct deposit, a Chime Visa® Debit Card, FDIC insurance and account management through the mobile app.
+The Chime Checking Account is an excellent choice if you’re hoping to avoid ongoing balance requirements and monthly maintenance fees.
+This account also comes with a long list of valuable features including early direct deposit – which allows members to access their paycheck up to 2 days early*** – a Chime Visa® Debit Card, FDIC insurance provided through Chime’s bank partners**** and account management through the mobile app.

-In addition to the Chime Checking Account, the company also offers a high-yield savings account and Secured Chime Credit Builder Visa® Credit Card that doesn’t require a credit check to get approved.
+In addition to the Chime Checking Account, the company also offers a high-yield savings account and Secured Chime Credit Builder Visa® Credit Card† that doesn’t require a credit check to apply.

-– Get your paycheck up to 2 days early with direct deposit
+- Receive paychecks up to two days early with direct deposit

 Chime isn’t like other banks because it isn’t actually a bank.
-Chime is a financial technology company that offers banking products through its partners, Bancorp Bank and Stride Bank.
+Chime is a financial technology company that offers banking products through its partners, The Bancorp Bank, N.A. and Stride Bank, N.A.

 As such, while some online Chime reviews choose to describe Chime as a bank, it’s not technically correct.